Dell DRAC

 The Dell Remote Access Controller (DRAC) is an out-of-band management platform on certain Dell servers.
 The platform may be provided on a separate expansion card, or integrated into the main board; when integrated, the platform is referred to as iDRAC.

 It mostly uses separate resources to the main server resources, and provides a browser-based and/or command-line interface (CLI) for managing and monitoring the server hardware.

+DRAC has similar functionality to the lights out management (LOM) technology offered by other vendors, for example, Sun/Oracle's LOM port, HPE Integrated Lights-Out (iLO), the IBM Remote Supervisor Adapter and Cisco CIMC.

 Features

 The controller has its own processor, memory, network connection, and access to the system bus.
 Key features include power management, virtual media access and remote console capabilities, all available through a supported web browser or command-line interface.
 This gives system administrators the ability to configure a machine as if they were sitting at the local console (terminal).

 The DRAC interfaces with baseboard management controller (BMC) chips, and is based on the Intelligent Platform Management Interface (IPMI) 2.0 standard, which allows the use of IPMI out-of-band interfaces such as IPMI Over LAN.